 - 1. Plan the pipe runs to and from the filter and tank, and the pipe to carry mains water top-up plus the pipe to act as a cable duct.
-A fall of at least 1:100 must be provided for the water inlet pipes.
-All pipework in the ground should be bedded on and surrounded with 150mm pea gravel. - 2.
+Ensure that the pipe carrying mains water has a fall of at least 1:100. - 2.
 Decide upon the location of the storage tank and filter unit, bearing in mind pipe runs and invert levels. - 3.
-Install the Hydrapro® FT filter according to the instructions supplied with it.
+Install the Wisy® WFF Vortex filter according to the instructions supplied with it.
 Ensure that the two outlet connections of the filter are connected to the appropriate pipes.
-The upper of the two must connect to the storm drain, the lower one to the tank. - 4.
+The large inlet must connect to the storm drain, the lower outlet to the tank, and the outlet at the bottom of the filter back to the storm drain (overflow). - 4.
 Install the tank in the ground allowing for a sufficient fall from the filter outlet.
-Rainsava tanks supplied by ourselves are supplied with full installation instructions; it is very important that these instructions are followed strictly. - Lay the pipework to and from the filter and from the tank to the soakaway.
-Rainwater down-pipes should join directly to drainage pipes via drain connectors and not via gully - pipes via drain connectors and not via gully traps.
+Rainsava tanks supplied by ourselves are supplied with full installation instructions; it is very important that these instructions are followed strictly. - 5.
+Lay the pipework to and from the filter and from the tank to the soakaway.
+Rainwater down-pipes should join directly to drainage pipes via drain connectors and not via gully traps.
 This avoids the risk of someone inadvertently pouring undesirable liquids into the system, resulting in contaminated water. (e.g. painters slops, garden chemicals etc.) The pipe leading into the filter must only be connected to rainwater downpipes and must not receive surface water run off.